TITLE 8 SOCIAL SERVICES

 (c) the anticipated duration of the impairment.

-(3) Duration of condition(s): The duration of the condition shall be evaluated based on documentation provided and must be expected to last at least thirty days in order to grant a limited work participation status.
+(3) Duration of condition(s): The duration of the condition shall be evaluated based on documentation provided and must be expected to last at least 30 days in order to grant a limited work participation status.

 (4) Evaluation of medical report(s): Reports shall be reviewed by the IRU for completeness and detail sufficient to identify the caretaking needs, limiting effects of impairment(s), probable duration of the impairment(s), and capacity to perform work program participation standards.